 The Company does not expect its current capital resources to be sufficient to cover its corporate operating costs, potential future mineral property acquisitions, or significant exploration activities through the next twelve months.
-As such, the Company will need to raise additional capital and believes it will be able to do so, but recognizes the uncertainty attached thereto.
+As such, the Company entered into the proposed Acquisition agreement that will provide additional capital as detailed above.
+The Company will continue to seek to raise additional capital in the future and believes it will be able to do so, but recognizes the uncertainty attached thereto.
 Actual funding requirements may vary from those planned due to a number of factors, including potential property acquisitions and exploration activity.